International Labour Organization (ILO)

-Meru Jatra marks the end of 21-day-long festival of penance named ‘Danda Nata’.
-Mahavishub Sankranti is also start of the Odia New Year.
+Meru Jatra marks the end of the 21-day-long festival of penance named ‘Danda Nata’.
+Mahavishnu Sankranti is also the start of the Odia New Year.
 On this day, thousands of devotees used to gather at the Tara Tarini hill shrine and other temples.

 J&K shifting of capital

-Madhya Pradesh railways designs mobile doctor booth called ‘CHARAK’ for zero-contact check-ups, the West Central Railway’s Coach Rehabilitation Workshop (CRWS) in Madhya Pradesh’s (MP) Bhopal city,has created a mobile doctor booth called “CHARAK” to eliminate the possibility of physical contact between the doctor and the coronavirus (COVID-19) infected patient.
+Madhya Pradesh railways design a mobile doctor booth called ‘CHARAK’ for zero-contact check-ups, the West Central Railway’s Coach Rehabilitation Workshop (CRWS) in Madhya Pradesh’s (MP) Bhopal city, has created a mobile doctor booth called “CHARAK” to eliminate the possibility of physical contact between the doctor and the coronavirus (COVID-19) infe

 Centre approves extension of Bank Board Bureau members’

-According to the Department of Financial Services, the Appointments Committee of the Cabinet (ACC) has approved the extension of tenure of all members and the current part-time chairman of the Bank Board Bureau(BBB) by 2 years, which is coming to an end on April 11,2020.
+According to the Department of Financial Services, the Appointments Committee of the Cabinet (ACC) has approved the extension of the tenure of all members and the current part-time chairman of the Bank Board Bureau(BBB) by 2 years, which is coming to an end on April 11, 2020.

-i.Bhanu Pratap Sharma,the former Secretary in the Department of Personnel and Training, will continue to hold the post of part-time me
+i.Bhanu Pratap Sharma, the former Secretary in the Department of Personnel and Training, will continue to hold the post of a part